AlfonsoG-dev/javaBuild/README.md

 ```pwsh
 javabuild -cx .\testing\
 ```
+>- remember that the manifesto determines the behavior for the build process.

 ## Create the build script

 - Use this to create the build script for **powershell** in windows and **bash** for linux.